Anuj3366/BidCommerce/README.md

     ```

 3. **Install the dependencies**
-    For the frontend, navigate into the frontend directory and run:
+    Navigate into the frontend directory and run:
     ```
     npm install
     ```
-    For the backend, navigate into the backend directory and run:
-    ```
-    npm install
-    ```

 4. **Start the development servers**
-    For the frontend, navigate into the frontend directory and run:
+    Navigate into the frontend directory and run:
     ```
     npm start
     ```
-    For the backend, navigate into the backend directory and run:
-    ```
-    npm start
-    ```

 Your application should now be running on `localhost`.
-The frontend will typically be on `localhost:3000`, and the backend will be on `localhost:5000`.
+The frontend will typically be on `localhost:1234`, and the backend will be on `localhost:3000`.

 ## Deployment